Survey Studies in Reformed Theology

 3. God purposed to give to all men the means of salvation and the power to avail themselves of it.

 4. There is also a special enablement relating to certain individuals which is based upon God’s foresight of their actions.

-Foresight of faith and perseverance become the determining factors which explain why some whom God purposed to save are not actually redeemed.
-The grace of God is resisted by some.
-“God only predestines those whom he foresees will persevere in faith unto salvation.” (the Lutheran view as summarized by Charles Hodge, Systematic Theology, vol. 2, p.
+Foresight of faith and perseverance become the determining factors to explain why some whom God purposed to save are not actually redeemed.
+The grace of God is believed to be resisted by some.
+They say, “God only predestines those whom he foresees will persevere in faith unto salvation.”
+(This is the Lutheran view as summarized by Charles Hodge, Systematic Theology, vol. 2, p.
 326)

 1. to permit the fall of mankind

-2. to send the Savior to make redemption possible for all men
+2. to send the Savior to make redemption possible for all (hypothetical universalism)

 3. to elect some to the gift of moral ability

 4. to enable those elected to respond by the power of the Holy Spirit

 There is also Congruist Post-redemptionism In order to maintain more of the autonomy of the human will another movement modified the view of Amyraut.
 Claude Pajon, successor of Amyraut in the Theological School at Saumur, proposed Calvinistic Congruism.

 The Spirit’s enabling the elect was merely the power of suasive operations directed by God’s infinite knowledge.
 God orchestrates circumstances and thoughts to bring the fallen mind of the elect to the exact state where it will come voluntarily to Christ.
 The choice is made while the soul remains yet unregenerate.
 Only and all the elect are brought to this state – preserving the obvious particularism of Scripture.
 Since the Spirit works along with the natural operations of fallen man it is a form of “congruism.”